 You feel weak or faint

 GERD is a digestive disorder.
-It is caused by gastric acid flowing from your stomach back up into your food pipe (esophagus).
+It's caused by gastric acid flowing from your stomach back up into your food pipe (esophagus).

 Some lifestyle issues that may cause GERD include being overweight, overeating, having caffeine and alcohol, and eating chocolate and spicy foods.